cindistar/cindistar/README.md

 <h1 align="left">Hi, I'm Cindi Nishimoto =^.^= </h1>
 <h3 align="left">❤️ A Flutter Developer from Brazil, Sao Paulo </h3>

-- 😄 Greetings from Brazil!! ☀
+- 😄 Live in São Paulo, Brazil! ☀

-- 🎓 I have a MBA in Big Data | FIAP 🎲
+- 🎓 MBA in Big Data | FIAP 🎲

-- 📱   I’m currently learning **Flutter for Mobile and Web Development 💻**
+- 📱  Currently learning **Flutter for Mobile and Web Development 💻**
 - 📫 How to reach me https://www.linkedin.com/in/cindinishimoto
 - ⚡ Fun fact: I'm a rock star and a pop diva singer at home!
 Lol 🎤✨*

 <h3 align="left">Connect with me:</h3>